What is CRISPR screening?

 Most CRISPR screening is done in cell culture.
 A few papers have described CRISPR screening in animals, and this will be described in more detail below.
 However, the main idea is easier to understand in cells, so we’ll start our description here.

-Therefore, in most CRISPR screening experiments, there is a specific physiological situation that needs to be understood better.
+Fundamentally, as the basis for most CRISPR screening experiments, there is a specific physiological situation that needs to be understood better.
 For example, a cancer cell line may be resistant to some drug.
 The drug kills other cells but not this cancer cell line.
 Scientists usually start with a list of thousands of genes or genetic sequences that might be involved in this drug resistance and aim to narrow this list down by CRISPR screening.
 Often, screens start with a list of all genes in the genome to make sure nothing is missed.

 Control sequences: A properly designed CRISPR screening experiment should have numerous control sequences.
 These include the following: